The Power o Pranam

 In Sikh families the greeting is Sat Sri Akal and in the south Indian state of Tamil Nadu the greeting is Vanakam.
 Each region and religion has its greeting.

-Namaste has become popular because of yoga and Bollywood but it is not a universal Indian greeting as illustrated in the video below.
+Namaste has become popular because of yoga and Bollywood but it is not a universal Indian greeting as illustrated in the cartoon below.

 Do You Literally Bow When Saying Namaste?

 Indian culture, like many Eastern cultures, is family and community oriented.
-Thus letting go of one’s ego is an integral part of the culture.
-Bowing to someone is an act of abandoning ones ego to the other person as well as a way to seek their blessings.
+Thus letting go of one’s ego is integral.
+Bowing to someone is an act of abandoning one’s ego to the other person, as well as a way to show them respect and to seek their blessings.

-How often varies based on each person’s upbringing, personal values and beliefs and the relationship with the other person.
+How often to bow and to what extent varies based on each person’s upbringing, personal values and beliefs and the relationship with the other person.
+In other words it’s super subjective.

 Again, touching the feet of elders and respected people is a common tradition in north India and symbolizes completely letting go of one’s ego to acknowledge the other person’s wisdom and to seek their blessings.